 On 24 November, 31 Divisional Command was concerned that the Germans were moving units away from Oppy-Gavrelle sector to support their efforts at Cambrai.
 The division decided to direct artillery fire on German lines in an effort to provoke counter fire ‘and make him give away his arty dispositions, it not being known whether he has taken away any artillery from the area to the CAMBRAI front’.
 Meanwhile, 243 Coy had arrived in the immediate support lines of Oppy-Gavrelle sector, possibly between Tyne Alley and North Tyne Alley, which was unfamiliar territory.
 Although they were now much closer to enemy positions, the job remained the same.
 For example, on 20 November the diary records ‘1,000 rounds were fired at irregular intervals throughout the night at targets Gavrelle, Fresnes les Moutauban Road.’
 This road was also targeted the following day.

 The next few days were all noted as quiet in the company diary, with relatively little enemy activity to report.
 For Alf and his gun mates 26 November probably began like any other, with the team kept busy with all the usual concerns that filled the lives of Emma Gees.
-Today, though, their number was up.
+But today their number was up.
 German observers had carefully registered their position and a small barrage had been called for … And another four men lost their lives on the Western Front:

 99641 Private J Walker